FriedbergLab/Epictope/README.md

 ## Dependencies

 To calculate the multiple sequence alignment and secondary characteristics, `epictope` relies on local installs of BLAST, muscle, and dssp.
 These packages can be installed using conda, an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
 Conda installers can be found at the Anaconda [website](https://www.anaconda.com/).
 Once installed, you may run the follow commands to install the requisite packages.
 These commands will create a conda environment named "epictope", and install the requisite packages into that environment.

  For macOS/Linux, commands are issued at the terminal.
 For Windows, it is recommended to use conda through the Anaconda Prompt.
+Detailed instructions for Windows can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html)

 Dependencies can be installed using the provided `epictope_environment.yml` using the following commands.